How to choose an Entity Extraction product

 • Dates and times

 One thing to look for is how fine-grained an ontology your application requires.
-For example, most entity extraction tools will only identify that something is an organization name and not provide any further characterization.
-They do not distinguish among organizations that might be companies, governmental, educational, non-profits, etc. Similarly some tools extract place names but do not distinguish countries, states, cities, etc. If such distinctions are critical to your planned application, then you want to look elsewhere.
+For example, most entity extraction products will only identify that something is an organization name and not provide any further characterization.
+They do not distinguish among organizations that might be companies, governmental, educational, non-profits, etc. Similarly, some products extract place names but do not distinguish countries, states, cities, etc. If such distinctions are critical to your planned application, then you want to look elsewhere.

 2. Accuracy

-Another critical factor is an entity extraction tool’s accuracy.
+Another critical factor is an entity extraction product’s accuracy.
 Extraction has an inevitable error rate, and it’s important to find one that minimizes both false positives and false negatives.

-Related to the previous section, accuracy may actually vary greatly depending on what types of texts are used as input.
-Ideally you’d like an entity extraction tool to be able to process a wide variety of unstructured text data with high accuracy, from well-edited news reports to all-lowercase email to wildly ungrammatical tweets.
-If your input texts include not-so-well-edited documents, but your entity extraction tool is hampered by grammatical irregularities or is dependent on correct capitalization of names, then it will likely not meet your requirements.
+Ideally, you’d like an entity extraction product to be able to process a wide variety of unstructured text data with high accuracy (i.e., high F-Measure) — from well-edited news reports to all-lowercase email to wildly ungrammatical text messages or social media posts.
+If your input texts include not-so-well-edited documents, but your candidate entity extraction product is hampered by grammatical irregularities or is dependent on correct capitalization of names, then it will likely not meet your requirements.

-• Can the entity extraction tool extract what is needed out-of-the-box?
+• Can the entity extraction product extract what is needed out-of-the-box?

-• If not, can the extraction tool be customized to handle what is needed?
+• If not, can the extraction product be customized to handle what is needed?

 • How easy and quick is it to customize?